percona/pmm-doc/docs/setting-up/client/haproxy.md

 ```

 where listen-port is port, where HAProxy running.
 Flag listen-port is only one, which is required.
-Additionally, one positional arguments can be appended to the command line flags: a service name to be used
+Additionally, one positional argument can be appended to the command line flags: a service name to be used
 by PMM.
-If not specified, they are substituted
-automatically as `<node>-haproxy`.
+If not specified, they are substituted automatically as `<node>-haproxy`.

 During adding here is connection check (can be skipped by flag --skip-connection-check).
 If HAProxy doesnt running properly on given port then you will see error message: